mayfrost/guides/COMMUNICATION.md

 `localhost, 127.0.0.1`
 * Mark "Proxy DNS when using SOCKS".

-Address Book is a list of eepsites.
+_OPTION B_
+* Download FoxyProxy.
+* Click on the FoxyProxy icon.
+* Click on "Add New Proxy".
+* On the "General" tab add I2P as the name.
+* Go to "Proxy Details" tab.
+* In "Host or IP Address" field add _127.0.0.1_.
+* In the "Port" field _4444_.
+* Click on the "URL Patterns" tab.
+* In the "Pattern Name" field add as I2P.
+* In the "URL pattern" field enter _\*.i2p\*_.
+* Click "OK".
+* Right click on the FoxyProxy icon.
+* Select "Use proxies baed on their predefined patterns".

+### YOUR OWN EEPSITE
-* Your own eepsite is already active but invisible, the directory located at `~/.i2p/eepsite/docroot/`
+* Your own eepsite is already active but invisible, the directory located at:
+`~/.i2p/eepsite/docroot/`

-* The I2P Tunnel Manager contains the setting of your eepsite
+* The I2P Tunnel Manager contains the setting of your eepsite.

 ### IRC